eeevanbbb/ChiCarto/README.md

 ## Acceptance Tests
 * Register an account
 * Log out, then log back in
-* View searches for your account
+* Delete your account
-  * To populate sample data for a user, from the root folder, run `python DEBUG_add_data_for_user.py [email]` where `[email]` represents the email address you registered with
+* Create a search
-  * Then refresh the user's profile page and two searches should appear (one with a filter attached to it)
+* View your searches
 * View each search on a map

 ## What is Implemented